• Skip to primary navigation

 💬 FAQ

-• Can I use gluten-free flour?
-While I haven't personally tried with this recipe, it should work!
-I recommend using Bob's Red Mill Gluten Free 1-to-1 Baking Flour, which I had good results with in the past.
+While I haven’t personally tried this recipe, it should work!
+I recommend using Bob’s Red Mill Gluten Free 1-to-1 Baking Flour, which I had good results with in the past.

-• Can I substitute the tapioca starch?
-I would not recommend it, tapioca starch brings the elasticity and gives the sausages the perfect texture.
+I would not recommend it.
+Tapioca starch brings elasticity and gives the sausages the perfect texture.
 Other starches will not yield the same result.

-• What can I use instead of plastic wrap?
-While I haven't tried, I believe you could wrap the sausages in parchment paper, it won't be as easy but it should work.
+While I haven’t tried, I believe you could wrap the sausages in parchment paper.
+It won’t be as easy, but it should work.

-• Can I make regular size sausages to use in hot dogs?
 Yes!
-However you might only be able to fit 3-4 sausages depending on the size of your steamer, so you will have to steam in two or three batches.
+However, you might only be able to fit 3-4 sausages depending on the size of your steamer, so you will have to steam in two or three batches.
 Steaming time stays the same.
 Be aware that shaping longer sausages is a little bit more difficult.

-• Can I sauté the sausages?
 Definitely!
 Just like regular Frankfurter sausages, you can even grill them!

-• Will these sausages crumble in soups or stews?
 Nope!
-The sausages will keep their shape and won't disintegrate in soups.
+The sausages will keep their shape and won’t disintegrate in soups.

-• How do I reheat sausages?
-If planning to serve these as an appetizer or amuse-bouche, simply reheat the sausages in a pot of water over the stove.
+If you plan to serve these as an appetizer or amuse-bouche, reheat the sausages in a pot of water over the stove.

 Vegan Sausages in a bowl

-I can safely say that you won't find a better vegan Frankfurter sausage recipe!
-Yes, it's THAT good.
-Shaping each sausage takes some time but the result is definitely worth it!
+I can safely say that you won’t find a better vegan Frankfurter sausage recipe!
+Yes, it’s THAT good.
+Shaping each sausage takes some time, but the result is definitely worth it!

 These vegan Frankfurters are super tender, perfectly spiced, and so meaty!